Incredible 6 Day Summer Vacation Package in South Iceland with a Guided Greenland Day Tour

 Day 2 - The South Coast

-Today you will head out from the city and start your exploration of Iceland.
-Travelling along the south coast, you will pass great glaciers and volcanoes.
-One of them is the Eyjafjallajökull glacier volcano, famed for putting Europe’s air traffic to a complete standstill, not so long ago.
+Traveling along the South Coast, you will pass great glaciers and volcanoes.
+One of them is the Eyjafjallajokull glacier volcano, famed for putting Europe’s air traffic to a complete standstill in 2010.
+You will see the glacier volcano on the horizon if the skies are clear.

-You will also visit the waterfalls Seljalandsfoss and Skógafoss.
-Vastly different from one another, they both offer incredible beauty and certainly great photo opportunities!
-Seljalandsfoss is tall and narrow while Skógafoss is wide and more powerful.
+You will also visit the waterfalls Seljalandsfoss and Skogafoss.
+Vastly different from one another, they both offer incredible beauty and certainly great photo opportunities.
+Seljalandsfoss is tall and narrow, while Skogafoss is vast and more powerful.

-Those looking to spice up their day with adventure can add on a glacier hiking tour during the booking process, and ascend Sólheimajökull glacier.
+Those looking to spice up their day with adventure can add on a glacier hiking tour during the booking process and ascend the Solheimajokull glacier.
 There, you'll get a fantastic view of the South Coast and see sky-blue crevasses and snowy mountain peaks.

-The end of the day will bring you to your accommodations near Jökulsárlón, a glacier lagoon which you will explore in the morning.
+The end of the day will bring you to your accommodations near Jokulsarlon, a glacier lagoon that you will explore in the morning.

 Read more